Homage to 9/11 by Janet McKenzie

 As Chair of the Board of Families of September 11th, Peter's father, Don, will continue to work to prevent terrorism while preserving civil liberties in the United States.
 Don is a trial attorney.

-Peter's mother, Sally, directs the work of the Foundation.
-Sally is a public school administrator.
+Peter's mother, Sally, directed the work of the Foundation until her death in December 2010.
+Sally was a public school administrator.

 We are joined by many who believe we can take affirmative steps to fashion a safer, more equitable world.
 We all share a sense of urgency and purpose.